GluuFederation/docs-ce-prod/docs/source/tutorials/passport-attributes-mapping.md

 The above simply prints the profile object in JSON notation.
 Note that any number of (valid Javascript) statements can be added before the `return` keyword.

-Save the file in `/opt/gluu/node/passport/server/mappings`, restart Passport and trigger the authentication flow in the browser for the attribute mapping to take place.
+Save the file in `/opt/gluu/node/passport/server/mappings`, restart Passport (by using `/opt/dist/scripts/passport restart`) and trigger the authentication flow in the browser for the attribute mapping to take place.
 To see the printed output, tail the `/opt/gluu/node/passport/server/logs/start.log` file.

 Once debugging is finished, all log statements should be removed or commented out.

 !!!
 Note
     If you are not able to see any printed messages, there might be an issue in a previous step of the flow.
-Check the [logs](../authn-guide/passport.md#logging) to troubleshoot.
+Check the [logs](../authn-guide/passport.md#logging) to troubleshoot and ensure you have restarted passport as instructed above.

 ## Applying attributes transformation